 Iowa Western Community College offers training for those interested in becoming Nurse Assistants.
 The 75 Hour Course is offered monthly in a variety of locations and taught by Registered Nurses.
 These courses are designed to provide knowledge and basic nursing skills needed to care for patients and residents in a variety of long term care facilities.
 The Nurse Aide course is a non-credit course and a prerequisite to the IWCC Nursing program.
 The 75 Hour Nurse Assistant course consist of 30 hours of classroom, 15 hours of lab and 30 hours of clinical.
 The class schedules are available by clicking on the link at the top of this page.
 Each student will be provided with a course syllabus and the skills checklist, these are valuable tools for the nurse assistant course and state testing.

 We offer classes in Council Bluffs, Atlantic, Clarinda, Harlan and Shenandoah.
-Click on "Details of classes meeting times and dates." below for location dates and times.
+Click on flyers below for location dates and times.

 Register for Class

 - Fill out the registration form.
 You may type in the form and save the form with data.

 - Mail, fax or bring the registration form, the results of a 2 Step TST (TB test), and payment to IWCC at:

 Please do not attempt to register online.
 Only mailed, faxed or hand delivered applications with the registration form, TB test, and payment are accepted.
 Online registrations will be returned unprocessed.

 $485 (Includes book and handout).
 NOTE: After July 1, 2017 the price will increase to $525.